Types of Life Insurance – A Complete Guide

 1. Term Life Insurance Plan:

 This life insurance plan offers monetary compensation to the beneficiary only if the policyholder meets with an untimely demise during the policy period.
 If the insured survives until the policy end date, the coverage ceases.
-There may be variants of term insurance where premium is returned upon maturity of policy.
+There may be variants, such as term plans with return of premium, where the premium amount is returned upon maturity of policy.

 This plan does not feature any investment component or maturity benefit.
 Therefore, it is the cheapest form of life insurance.